 Day 10: Free morning in Cusco, afternoon flight to Lima, international flight departure.

 Upon arrival in Lima’s Jorge Chávez International Airport, you will be collected by our English speaking ground staff and transferred to the district of Miraflores.
 This up-market district of Lima is home to some of the best hotels in the city and is also known for its abundance of world-class restaurants.

 Day 2: Relaxing morning, travel to Paracas (4 hours)

 Today you will take the luxury Cruz del Sur bus service from Lima to Paracas.
-The 3 1/2 hour journey follows Peru’s arid dessert coastline south to the region of Ica, where you will transfer to your hotel on the Paracas peninsular.
-Over the last 8 years Paracas has been at the heart of growth of tourism in the area, with the construction of no more than 9 new hotel complexes of which 3 are considered to be in the luxury category.
+The 3 ½ hour journey follows Peru’s arid dessert coastline south to the region of Ica, where you will transfer to your hotel on the Paracas peninsula.
+Over the past 8 decade Paracas has been at the heart of growth of tourism in the area, with the construction of no more than 9 new hotel complexes of which 3 are considered to be in the luxury category.
 The afternoon is free for you to relax and enjoy the hotel facilities (pool included).